wlg1/wlg1.github.io/notion/stage/Stagecraft/Non-Euclidean Therapy for AI Trauma/Script drafts/svd script.md

 Eigenface:

 And they knew this too.
-Yet they did not.
+Yet they did not do it.

 Patient: